celeritas-project/celeritas/doc/appendices/development.rst

 Minimize compile time
 ---------------------

-Code performance is important, but so is developer time.
+Code performance is important but so is developer time.
 When possible, minimize the amount of code touched by NVCC.
 (NVCC's error output is also rudimentary compared to modern clang/gcc, so that's another reason to prefer them compiling your code.)